Besides the pint

 The finished product comes out the other side of the blast freezer, upon reaching the consistency and density of a standard gelato and sorbetto product.

-Once removed from the freezer, the product is moved to Fiasco Gelato’s rotary packaging system, which automatically fills product inside the pints.
+Once removed from the freezer, the product is moved to Righteous Gelato’s rotary packaging system, which automatically fills product inside the pints.

 As the final stage of the production process, a single conveyor belt runs the pints through the Safeline X33 Series X-ray inspection system, to ensure that no possible contaminants inadvertently made their way into the pints.